 The University maintains vans, SUV’s and cars (collectively referred to as University vehicles) for use by recognized student groups, faculty and staff for official university business.
 Only those persons on the University’s approved drivers list and who maintain a good driving record may operate a university vehicle.

 In order for students to be eligible to operate University vehicles, a University Motor Vehicle Drivers Training Course must be completed.
 The course consists of an online application, classroom instruction and road test.
 To qualify for the course, students must be at least 19 years of age, have three years of driving experience and maintain a safe driving record.
 Faculty and staff are not required to complete the course only if they are driving university motor vehicles designed for fewer than 7 passengers.
 However, if they are operating a motor vehicle that holds more than seven passengers then they must also complete the Motor Vehicle Drivers Training Course.
 An online driver’s application must be submitted and approved before drivers can take the training course.
 Once the driver successfully completes the Motor Vehicles Drivers Training Course they will be added to the University’s drivers list.
-Driver application forms are available Online through Business, Finance, and Technology.
+Driver application forms are available Online through Finance and Administration.
 Please note that only drivers who meet the underwriting standards of the University’s insurance company will be approved to drive University vehicles.

 Student groups who use university motor vehicles must have a faculty/staff advisor with them if the vehicle is taken outside a 60 mile radius of Elon University.
 Faculty, staff and students are insured by the University’s policy while operating University owned or University rented vehicles.
 Students and employees’ personal automobile coverage is primary when using their own vehicles on University business including attending events required for academic credit.